Minimax signal detection in ill-posed inverse problems: Minimax signal detection in ill-posed inverse problems: Rate and sharp asymptotics

-Note that, the first equation in \nref{eqJA} is used to calculate $A$ which determines the {\em efficient dimension} $m$ in the specific ill-posed inverse problems considered below: if $a_k$ is an increasing sequence (it is assumed further), the efficient dimension is a quantity $m=m_\e\in [1,\infty)$ such that $Aa_{[m]}^2\le 1<Aa_{[m]+1}^2$.
+Note that the quantity $A$ determines the \textit{efficient dimension} $m$ in the specific ill-posed inverse problems considered below: if $a_k$ is an increasing sequence (it is assumed further), the efficient dimension is a quantity $m=m_\e\in[1,\infty)$ such that $Aa_{[m]}^2\le1<Aa_{[m]+1}^2$.

-\begin{remark} {\rm Since, in the ill-posed problems under consideration, $\sigma_k\to\infty$ as $k\to\infty$, it is immediate that $\sum_{k\in\N}\sigma_k^4=\infty$.
-Under this condition, and the fact that $a_k\to\infty$ as $k\to\infty$, one can see that, for $r_\e$ small enough, the equations in \nref{eq} have a unique solution (see Proposition \ref{exist} in the Appendix, Section \ref{A4}).} \end{remark}
+\begin{remark} Since, in the ill-posed problems under consideration, $\sigma_k\to \infty$ as $k\to\infty$, it is immediate that $\sum_{k\in\N}\sigma_k^4=\infty$.
+Under this condition, and the fact that $a_k\to\infty$ as $k\to\infty$, one can see that, for $r_\e$ small enough, the equations in~(\ref{eq0}) have a unique solution; see Proposition 11.2 in the supplementary material~\cite{ISS12}, Section 11.9. \end{remark}